heistp/irtt/README.md

 		 spoofed source IPs.
 	 - IRTT can fill the payload (if included) with random or arbitrary data.

+2) In what way is IRTT's behavior different from that of ping?

+   - IRTT makes a stateful connection to the server, whereas ping is stateless.
+   - By default, ping waits for a reply before sending its next request, while IRTT keeps sending requests on the specified interval regardless of whether or not replies are received.
+The effect of this, for example, is that a fixed-length pause in server packet processing (with packets buffered during the pause) will look like a single high RTT in ping, and multiple high then descending RTTs in irtt for the duration of the maximum RTT.

-2) Why does `irtt client` use `-l` for packet length instead of following ping and using `-s` for size?
+3) Why does `irtt client` use `-l` for packet length instead of following ping and using `-s` for size?

    I felt it more appropriate to follow the
    [RFC 768](https://tools.ietf.org/html/rfc768) term _length_ for UDP packets, since IRTT uses UDP.

-3) Why is the send (or receive) delay negative or much larger than I expect?
+4) Why is the send (or receive) delay negative or much larger than I expect?

 	 The client and server clocks must be synchronized for one-way delay values to be meaningful (although, the relative change of send and receive delay may be